+Similarly, we are given a chance to be touched, healed, and opened by Christ as we encounter him in our recovery.
+Openness is essential to the process.
+We pray that our eyes, ears, and hearts may be open to the word of God.
+As we hear the stories of those who reached recovery before us, we may find that the bond of our tongue is loosened and we can finally speak plainly and accurately about our condition.
 For many centuries, when a child or adult was baptized, the baptizer touched the person's tongue and said Ephphatha-meaning be open, as referenced in this week's gospel reading.
 This was meant to indicate that the one being baptized has come home to a loving community.
 Therefore, it is safe for the baptized person to be open to the world, as dangerous and beautiful as the world is, because the person is among friends and is sealed in Christ.

 Our recovery starts, and is reinforced, with the same guiding principles and understandings.
 We rely on an encounter with the Lord in order to change our trajectory.
-Our spiritual deafness kept us from hearing God's voice clearly.
-Supported by an understanding fellowship, Christ moves us into a new way of thinking, seeing, imagining, and hearing.
+In some cases, we may have had to be brought to Jesus by a few others that were willing to beg Him on our behalf.
+Our spiritual deafness kept us from hearing the word of God clearly.
+Christ moves us into a new way of thinking, seeing, imagining, and hearing.

-Addiction has a way of closing us and our families off, keeping us caved in on ourselves.
-Our own misguided voice joins the persistent voices of the culture around us to produce an internal climate of fear, self-centeredness, resentment, and discontentment.
+Addiction has a way of closing us off, keeping us caved in on ourselves.
+Our own misguided voice joins the persistent voices of the culture around us to produce an internal climate of fear, selfcenteredness, resentment, and discontent.
 We are given a daily reprieve from these symptoms contingent on the maintenance of our spiritual condition (Big Book, p.
 85).
 Being open to the word of God is vital to this process and helps form our ability to share the Good News with others.